samperay/CKA/README.md

 # CKA
-Contains files for Certified Kubernetes Administrator
+Contains files related to k8 for Certified Kubernetes Administrator certifications and practice